Smart Energy System Control Laboratory (SESCL)

 friedrich wiegel does-not-exist.kit edu

 Of course, only a limited number of components can be physically connected to a grid in a laboratory environment.
-This is why adjacent power grids are simulated using Power Hardware in the Loop (PHIL) systems.
-Behind this are fast computers and electronics that can realize a calculated power consumption or a power feed-in.
-Within SESCL, the busbar matrix is the central element for intelligently linking energy technology components such as power generators, consumers, storage units, lines and other grid resources.
-The busbar matrix allows new experiments to be connected and configured very quickly.
-The switchgear required for this fills 27 control cabinets.
+Therefore, adjacent power grids are simulated using Power Hardware in the Loop (PHIL) systems.
+Behind this are real-time simulation systems as well power amplifiers that can realize a calculated power consumption or a power feed-in.
+Within SESCL, the busbar matrix is the central element for intelligently linking energy technology components such as power generators, consumers, storage units, transmission lines and other grid resources.
+Overall, the key advantages of SESCL are (i) the provisioning of a fully-automated busbar matrix to provide a very flexible and adjustable microgrid topology; (ii) the capability of load shedding or integration of grid participants, as well as changing the microgrid topology on demand; (iii) and the possibility to control and modify setpoints and operating parameters of grid participants during runtime.

 Research topics and objectives